j-mnr/gophergo.dev/content/basics/19-error.md

 	"math"
 )

-// ErrorNew returns an error based on the way we want it to be made.
+// New returns an error based on the way we want it to be made.
 Which can
 // be done with the standard `errors` package or for more formatting options
 // the `fmt` package.
-If the way is not recognized nil is returned. func ErrorNew(way string) error {
+If the way is not recognized nil is returned. func New(way string) error {
 	switch way {
 	case "fmt":
 		return fmt.Errorf("we can use fmt to have formatting verbs: %q", way)